JoaoLopesF/SerialDebugConverter/README.md

 ## Usage

-This runs in MacOsx, Linux and Windows (and other supported by Java).
+This runs in MacOs, Linux and Windows (and other supported by Java).

 You can use this converter in 3 modes: